 ||If the wait time between connection attempts reaches

 ||How long, in seconds, to wait for state data (event log checkpoint) to be written to disk.||2|

-Input-specific stanzas tell Splunk Enterprise how to connect to WMI providers.
-They are defined by one of two attributes that specify the type of data Splunk Enterprise should gather.
+Input-specific stanzas configure the Splunk platform to connect with WMI providers.
+They are defined by one of two settings that specify the type of data the Splunk platform should gather.
 The stanza name can be anything, but usually begins with

 WMI:, for example: